 Teacher certification requirements (noncredit workshops):

-Prior to graduation, all M.A.T. students must have attended and participated in two state-required workshops, both of which are offered several times a year on the Ithaca College campus:
+Prior to graduation, all M.A.T. students must have attended and participated in these three state-required workshops, each of which is offered several times a year on the Ithaca College campus:

 Professional Portfolio and Action Research Project